interkosmos/fortran-lua53/README.md

 $ xmake -j1
 ```

-Link your Fortran applications statically against Lua 5.3 or dynamically with
+Link your Fortran applications statically against `liblua-5.3.a` or dynamically
-`-llua-5.3`.
+with `-llua-5.3`.

 ## Example
 The following basic example shows how to call the Lua function `hello()` in